What is Shea Butter or Body Butter?

 Now let’s have a look at the beneficial properties and nutritional facts for Shea butter.

-Moisturizes Dry Skin:
+Moisturizes Dry Skin:?

 Shea butter is an excellent moisturizer for the use of body and face.
 Its ingredients are responsible for rendering properties of emollients and humectants.
 This locks the moisture in the skin and keeps it hydrated for a long time.
 When dehydrated the skin becomes dry, scaly and rough, some areas of the body even develop cracks on the skin due to dryness.
 Shea butter can nourish the skin with fat content; it helps in softening the skin of the feet and hands to make them supple.
 It can penetrate the skin, without clogging pores.
-You can also use this butter to cure cracked heel, rough patches, dry cuticles and for moisturizing dry skin during winters.
+You can also use this butter to cure cracked heel, rough patches, dry cuticles, and dry skin during winters.

 Treat Blemishes and Acne:

-The several fatty acids present in Shea butter are oil soluble components that do not convert into soap when coming in contact with alkalis.
+The several fatty acids present in Shea butter are oil-soluble components that do not convert into soap when coming in contact with alkalis.
 The body butter is more non-saponifiable than other oils and fats.
 This increases its healing potential.
 Unrefined and raw Shea butter is very effective in curing skin rashes.
 It also works great for scars, skin peeling, stretch marks, burns, insect bites, acne, and stings.

 Reduces Skin Inflammation: